leiske/MoreMobs/README.md

 Clone the repo.
 Configure the Makefile to point to your necesse install using the linux mount path

+Run `cp .env.dist .env` and update the path to your necesse install

 Run `make init` to get your mods folder created.

 Go to steam and update your launch arguments to be '-dev -mod mods'